 Why do I get neck pain after sleeping?

-Everyday neck pain can come about suddenly, such as after an accident, or it may develop over time because of problems in the joints of the spine.
+Everyday neck pain can come about suddenly, such as after an accident, or it may develop over time because of problems in the individual vertebrae of the spine.
 However, what if you notice the pain is only there in the morning?

-Well, muscles, tendons and ligaments often become stiff after periods of inactivity, and this is much more so if they've been fixed in an awkward position for long periods.
+Well, muscles, tendons and ligaments often become stiff after periods of inactivity, more so if they've been fixed in an awkward position for long periods.
 This means that your sleeping position, your choice of pillow or mattress, or even being pregnant, can all contribute to neck pain after sleeping.

 How to ease neck pain in the morning